GSW

 AI Horizons: How Will Machine Learning Redefine the Boundaries of Earth Observation?

-Friday, 11th April 2025 | 09:00 – 10:00 AM | Sheikh Rashid Hall
+Friday, 11th April 2025 | 09:00 – 10:00 AM | Sheikh Maktoum Hall B

 Overview: As we advance into an era of unprecedented data availability and computational power, machine learning (ML) is poised to redefine the frontiers of Earth observation.
 This plenary session, “AI Horizons: How Will Machine Learning Redefine the Boundaries of Earth Observation?” will delve into the transformative potential of ML technologies in enhancing our understanding and management of Earth’s complex systems.
 Machine learning algorithms are revolutionizing Earth observation by enabling more precise analysis, prediction, and decision-making.
 From automating the extraction of features in satellite imagery to improving predictive models for climate change, ML is pushing the boundaries of what we can achieve with geospatial data.
 This session will explore cutting-edge applications of ML in Earth observation, highlighting its impact on environmental monitoring, disaster management, and sustainable development.
 Experts will present case studies showcasing successful ML integrations in remote sensing projects and discuss the latest innovations driving this field.
 Topics will include advancements in neural networks, deep learning techniques, and their implications for real-time data processing and analysis.
 Attendees will gain valuable insights into how ML is shaping the future of Earth observation, uncovering new possibilities for research and application.
 Join us to explore the exciting horizons of AI and machine learning and their profound impact on our understanding of the planet.